Table Of Contents

 Data processing frameworks layer

-This is where the data processing and analyses happen using a variety of supported frameworks.
-So, you can pick a framework based on your processing requirement, such as batch, streaming, interactive, or in-memory.
+This is where data processing and analysis occur using a variety of supported frameworks.
+You can pick a framework based on your processing requirement, such as batch, streaming, interactive, or in-memory.
 The two main supported frameworks are Hadoop MapReduce and Apache Spark.

 App and programs layer

 This is where your apps are hosted, including Apache Hive and Pig.
-The applications let add capabilities such as building data warehouses, using ML algorithms, and creating stream processing apps.
+The applications enable the addition of capabilities such as building data warehouses, utilizing ML algorithms, and creating stream processing applications.

 As for how the Amazon EMR architecture works in practice, consider Amazon EMR on Amazon Elastic Kubernetes Service (EKS), as an example.

-EMR on EKS loosely couples workloads to the infrastructure they run on.
+EMR on EKS loosely couples workloads to the infrastructure on which they run.
 Each infrastructure layer supports orchestration for the following layer.

 Credit: Amazon EMR at work